-- Iliac Bay: Tower of Dawn — This portion of the mod aims to recreate the setting of The Elder Scrolls II: Daggerfall, letting the player visit both the Empire affiliated region of High Rock and the newly independent country of Hammerfell.
+- Iliac Bay: Tower of Dawn — This portion of the mod aims to recreate both the setting of The Elder Scrolls II: Daggerfall and its surrounding areas, letting the player visit both the Empire affiliated region of High Rock and the newly independent country of Hammerfell.
 The developers are also keeping the details of the story relatively close their chest when it comes to Hammerfell, but have revealed that the plot will involve the old hostilities between the Crowns and Forebears flaring up again.
 Meanwhile, more details have been shared about the High Rock storyline; namely that it will saddle the player with a new "reputation" mechanic and ask them to navigate the cut-throat politics of the Breton nobility, letting them either choose a side in the struggle or go independent and profit from the situation as they begin their own ascent up High Rock's feudal hierarchy.

 Like with the Cyrodiil and Morrowind teams, the developers are working on a pre-release, named Beyond Skyrim: Three Kingdoms, which will allow the player to visit the Breton Kingdoms of Jehanna and Farrun across the western border of Skyrim, as well as the Abecean Isles off the western coast of Hammerfell.